mmistakes/made-mistakes-jekyll/_drafts/paperfaces-retrospective.md

 comments: true
 ---

-*Drawing a day* projects remind of a New Year's resolution made on January 1st.
-Started with the best of intentions but abandoned shortly after starting because it is hard to follow through.
+*Drawing a day* projects are a lot like resolutions made in the New Year.
+Started with the best of intentions but abandoned shortly after because they're too hard to follow through.

-Two years ago I felt inspired to begin drawing daily as a way to improve skills that had laid dormant for a decade or so.
-With an iPad in my lap and a stylus in hand I set out to draw as many portraits as I could before boring of the idea.
+Two years ago I felt inspired to start the [PaperFaces Project]({% post_url /articles/2012-08-31-paperfaces-ipad-portrait-project %}) as a way to improve drawing skills that had laid dormant for a decade or so.
+With an iPad, a stylus, and the Paper by FiftyThree app, I set out to draw as many portraits as I could before boring of the idea.

 ## How Did You Do It?

 I'm not going to lie, finding the motivation to create something every day is incredibly difficult.
-And even with the proper motivation, making the time for it is even harder.
-I'm proof that finishing a 365 day project is possible while maintaining a healthy family and work life balance.
+Even with the proper motivation, free up the time can be even more challenging.
+I'm proof that it can be done while working a full time job, constantly feeding and changing the diapers of newborn twins, staying healthy, and dealing with spiders for my wife.

-Having a routine and sticking to it was the key to completing my goal.
-After my 50th portrait I settled into a daily routine of drawing for an hour after putting the kids to bed.
-By reserving this time each day I started to mentally set expectations for myself.
-If I was more loose with this structure I probably would have given up long ago.
+Having a routine and sticking to it was the key to hitting my goal.
+After my 50th portrait I settled into a daily routine: put the twins to bed and draw for an hour.
+Making time became natural because my mind got used to the schedule and started mentally freeing up time.
+If I was more loose with this structure I probably would have given up a long time ago.

-Making my project public was another huge reason I kept at it for so long.
-With each new follower on Twitter, Tumblr, Instagram, Facebook or portrait request came an increase in pressure to continue on.
-I suppose this could have hit me in a negative way, but I decided to look at them as positive reinforcements --- small nudges to keep me from slacking.
+Making my project and efforts public was another huge reason I kept at it for so long.
+With each new follower or portrait request came an increase in pressure to continue on.
+I suppose this could have affected me in a negative way, but I decided to look at them as positive reinforcements --- small nudges to keep me from slacking.

-I suppose having a clear objective of what you want to achieve or goal for a project like this helped a bit.
+Don't start a 365 project just for the sake of starting one.
+Having a clear objective of what you want to get out of it will help focus and motivate you to continue on.
 I wanted to improve my drawing skills and drawing random people from the internet became a way for me to do that.
+{:.notice}

 ## Creating Is Addicting